-The course introduces students to a comprehensive treatment of econometric methods for linear models.
+The course introduces students to a comprehensive treatment of econometric methods for linear The course introduces students to a comprehensive treatment of econometric methods for linear models.
 Among topics covered are: the linear regression, linear simultaneous equations systems, maximum likelihood and instrumental variables estimation strategies, hypothesis testing.
 Different data and variables presentations and features are discussed.
+A one-unit written research project and its oral presentation are required for the course.
+(4 units)

-(3 units) Prerequisite: BA 241 or BA 360
+Prerequisite: BA 241 or BA 360